JMAConsulting/biz.jmaconsulting.mte/README.md

   * Click Save.
 * Install Mandrill Transactional Emails extension
   * Go to Administer >> Customize Data and Screens >> Manage Extensions.
-  * If you do not see Mandrill Transactional Emails in the list of extensions, download it and unzip it into the extensions direction setup in 4.1.1 above, then return to this page.
+  * If you do not see Mandrill Transactional Emails in the list of extensions, download it and unzip it into the extensions direction setup above, then return to this page.
   * Beside Mandrill Transactional Emails, click Install.
   * Review the information, then click Install.
 * Setup From Email address